 Although the Ego Power+ blows the other models out of the water as far as power, it still suffers from the same battery life limitations.
 To avoid the pitfalls of a short-lived battery life, you will have to look to a corded or gas powered model.

 As far as weight is concerned, the Ego Power+ is nearly 6 lbs heavier than the other two models.
 To be honest, this weight difference will be negligible for most.

 However, many folks who are older or suffer from injuries will appreciate the feather-like weight of the Black + Decker and SereneLife models.

 When it comes to price, you can’t go wrong with the Black + Decker and SereneLife models.
 Both are priced competitively and are reasonable given their features.
 The Ego Power+ is a bigger investment at nearly double the price.

 If you have some big, heavy-duty jobs to complete, then the Black + Decker and SereneLife battery operated leaf blowers will have a difficult time keeping up.
 You will have a hard time taking care of your lawn and flower beds due to their lack of air speed.

 The Ego Power+ is your best option for outdoor work that requires more power.
 Low-powered models are ideal if you’re looking to keep your patio or driveway clear.

 However, the Ego Power+ is double the price of the other models.
 So if you’re focused on value and looking for a little extra help, you’re better off choosing the lower priced models.

-Although these battery operated leaf blowers don’t pack a huge punch, they are effective at taking care of small jobs.
+Although these battery operated leaf blowers don’t pack a huge punch, they are effective at taking care of small to medium sized jobs.

-The Black + Decker shines as a top contender for a low-priced battery-operated leaf blower.
+The Black + Decker shines as a top contender for a low-priced battery operated leaf blower.
 Even though it won’t be able to tackle heavy debris, it does offer a built-in scraper.
 This gives it much more versatility than the comparable SereneLife leaf blower.
+Visit now.